-- I listen deeply to you, the elder, while finding ways to help you renew and refresh a sense of purpose and honor and celebrate your life while aging with grace.
+- I can listen deeply to you, the elder, while finding ways to help you renew and refresh a sense of purpose and honor and celebrate your life while aging with grace.

-- Your stress level is decreased
+- Your stress level will decrease.

-- You remember that your anxiety and overwhelm do not mean you’re unable to care for your loved one nor that you’re an inadequate caregiver.
+- You will be supported in remembering that your anxiety and overwhelm do not mean you’re unable to care for your loved one, nor that you’re an inadequate caregiver.
 What it DOES mean is it’s not easy!
-You’re supported in remembering that when it feels like your loved one is giving you a hard time – what’s really happening is they’re having a hard time.
+We all need help and support during times like these.